Graduate Certificate of Professional Education and Training

 This course is an exit only course from 2012.

-The Graduate Certificate of Professional Education and Training course is a short off-campus study program offered to professional educators and trainers working or intending to work in learning and development, education and training, and human resource development roles.
+The Graduate Certificate of Professional Education and Training course is a short Cloud (online) based study program offered to professional educators and trainers working or intending to work in learning and development, education and training, and human resource development roles.
 Typically, people are engaged in business, government, learning and development, the training sector, flexible delivery, distance education, VET in schools, or in an area that combines these.
 The program is modular and flexible and designed around an agreed structure and a set of guiding principles.

 This course is designed to provide the postgraduate study needs of students from the adult-oriented professional education and training sector.
 It is highly flexible allowing participants to choose units across the range on offer to build the skills and knowledge individual students particularly need.